| EXECUTIVE SUMMARY

 1900.

-2. The second new feature of population trends is
+2. The second new feature of population trends is the sharp differentiation between rich and poor countries.

 Since 1950, population in the former group has been growing